pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 so\...
     {searchTerms} ContentTypeId:0x01004527A5975C6A534DAE7EBFD57E41A633*

-In this case, the content type ID being used is for a \"Video Game Data\" content type that is used for items in our list.
+In this case, the content type ID being used is for a "Video Game Data" content type that is used for items in our list.
 So, by doing this, we're limiting our search results to only those that match our content type.
 This also gives the benefit of displaying default search results when